Federal Post-Conviction Services

 SECTION 2255 MOTIONS GRANTED

-GRANTED: On March 03, 2025, after the district court denied Mr. Alfred’s § 2255 motion the Federal Court of Appeals granted him a Certificate of Appealability (COA) on issues related to ineffective assistance of counsel, government misconduct, and errors by the trial court.
+GRANTED: On March 03, 2025, after the district court denied Mr. Alfred’s § 2255 motion, the Federal Court of Appeals granted him a Certificate of Appealability (COA) on issues related to ineffective assistance of counsel, government misconduct, and errors by the trial court.
 See Alford v.
 United States, 2025 U.S. App.
 LEXIS 4897.

 GRANTED: On May 01, 2025, after the Court of Appeals granted Drew's motion for authorization to file a second or successive § 2255 motion challenging his § 924(c) convictions, the court granted Drew's motion with respect to the § 924(c) claim because the Supreme Court's decisions in Taylor and Davis establish that attempted Hobbs Act robbery does not qualify as a "crime of violence" under § 924(c).
 Therefore, Drew's § 924(c) convictions are vacated.
 See In re Drew, 2025 U.S. App.
 LEXIS 10641